tromika/liligo-recruitment/README.md

 * Show enthusiastic in interviews because that person may be your next colleague
 * Invest time and you get the return
 * Make it transparent
+* Use candidate experience surveys for continually refine your interview skills and processes

 take-home challenge tips: